Design for Freedom | Pilot Projects & Case Studies

 “It is an honour that Design for Freedom by Grace Farms is collaborating with Serpentine to assess ethical sourcing of the building materials for the 21st Serpentine Pavilion.
 This first completed international Design for Freedom project is accelerating the growing movement to eliminate forced labour from the building materials supply chain.” – Sharon Prince, CEO and Founder, Grace Farms Foundation.

-Read the Black Chapel Pilot Project Brief
+Read Black Chapel Pilot Project Brief

-Read the Black Chapel Case Study
+Read Black Chapel Pilot Project Case Study

 Harriet Tubman Monument